-- Classes in Division: twelve Junior Classes 790A-799B; eleven Senior Classes 800-810. - Number of Entries Permitted: - a.
+- 1. Classes in Division: twelve Junior Classes 790A-799B; eleven Senior Classes 800-810. - 2.
+Number of Entries Permitted: - a.
 County may submit ONE entry per class. - b.
-A member may enter only one class in the Sewing Division.
-(This means: a member's name should appear only one time on the county's Sewing Division invoice sheet.) - Exhibitors are not limited at county level to number of classes. - General Rules:

-- a.
-See "General Rules Applying to All 4-H Exhibitors in the Kentucky State Fair" at www. kystatefair.org.
-Click on "Entries", then "Premium Book", then 4-H. - Item must meet the requirements for the class; otherwise, the entry may be - Items entered must have been completed by the exhibitor within the current program year. - d.
-The decision of the judges is final.

-- a.
-Items must be "handmade"; no ready-to-wear/factory made items will be accepted for - b.
+A member may enter up to three classes within their age division in the Sewing Division.
+(This means: a member's name may appear up to three times in the junior age division or the senior age division but cannot appear in both age divisions on the county's Sewing Division invoice sheet.) - 3.
+General Rules: - a.
+See "General Rules Applying to All 4-H Exhibitors in the Kentucky State Fair" at www.kystatefair.org.
+Click on "Entries", then "Premium Book", then 4-H. - b.
+Item must meet the requirements for the class; otherwise, the entry may be disqualified. - c.
+Items entered must have been completed by the exhibitor within the current program year. - d.
+The decision of the judges is final. - 4.
+Unique Rules or Instructions: - a.
+Items must be "handmade"; no ready-to-wear/factory made items will be accepted for indoing - b.
 Articles of clothing for "Clothing Option" classes are to be made by and constructed for the 4-H member to wear.
-Doll clothing does not meet the requirement for Clothing Option - Send NO additional accessories or undergarment with any sewing entry unless it was constructed as a part of the project. - d.
+Doll clothing does not meet the requirement for Clothing Option classes. - C. Send NO additional accessories or undergarment with any sewing entry unless it was constructed as a part of the project. - d.
 Specific number of items: In classes where there is to be a specified number of articles exhibited and the entry contains more, the judges will be instructed to have the agent who submits the article(s) make the decision on which item(s) are to be judged.
 In those cases where the situation was not discovered before entry was made, the article(s) to be judged will be left to the discretion of the judges. - e.
 Complete outfit: The definition of a "complete outfit" is an item or items that cover the top and bottom of the body.
 To be considered a top, a jacket or robe, it must include a front closure.
-Open front tops that require an undershirt do not count as a complete outfit unless the under shirt is also constructed by the member.

-5. Additional Documentation Required:

-- a.
-Documentation is required only in Junior Unit VI non-clothing option, Up Cycle Jr & Sr, and Smart Clothing Jr & Sr projects. - i.
-Documentation may be handwritten or printed by computer on 8.5" X 11" paper. - ii.
-Insert documentation into a folder or plastic sheet protector.
-Attach it to the item using a safety pin or binder clip.
+Open front tops that require an undershirt do not count as a complete outfit unless the under shirt is also constructed by the member. - 5.
+Additional Documentation Required: - Documentation is required only in Junior Unit VI non-clothing option, Up Cycle Jr & Sr, and Smart Clothing Jr & Sr projects. - i.
+Documentation may be handwritten or printed by computer on 8.5" X 11"